 The Respondent's registration and use of the Domain Name is abusive and in bad faith.
 The Respondent has no rights or legitimate interests in respect of the domain name.
-In accordance with Policy and Rules, the arbitrator directs that the disputed domain name be transferred from the Respondent to the Complainant; with a request to NIXI to monitor the
+In accordance with Policy and Rules, the arbitrator directs that the disputed domain name [www.creditmutuel.co.in] be transferred from the Respondent to the Complainant; with a request to NIXI to monitor the transfer.